In this article, I will show how you can embed PDF files in your WordPress blog or website.

 Embedding PDFs in your blog posts could boost user engagement on your website.
 It stops the reader from continuously reading and encourages participation with it.

 It could be anything you want your readers to engage with, for example, courses, infographics, menus, ebooks, or stuff like codes and script, etc.

 It’s worth adding as long as it provides value, and users can relate it to post content.
-Moreover, you can also convert long articles into PDF and ask your audience to download them to read again (or without the internet).
+Moreover, you can also convert long articles into PDFs and ask your audience to download them to read again.

 Now, let’s see how you can embed PDF files in your WordPress posts.